myriadsocial/myriad-scripts/README.md

 If you encounter issues:
 1. Ensure all dependencies are correctly installed.
 2. Verify network permissions and access.
-3. Check that MongoDB and blockchain node URLs are correct.
+3. Check that MongoDB and WebSocket URLs are correct in all relevant files.
 4. Review console output for specific error messages.

 For persistent problems, please open an issue in this repository with a detailed description.